Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 3. It is always recommended to settle the minor damage and loss cases out of court since the procedure of registering an FIR as well as the court proceedings are time-consuming.

-4. No limit is set on coverage of personal damages sustained by the third party, while for the property damage, the maximum liability is limited up to Rs 7.5 lakhs.
+4. No limit is set on coverage of personal damages sustained by the third party liability insurance, while for the property damage, the maximum liability is limited up to Rs 7.5 lakhs.

 Find Right Car Insurance Quotes by Cars Body Type